 Have you ever had the urge to follow in Lara’s footsteps and learn to read Egyptian hieroglyphs?
 If so, you may be interested to know that there are a number of useful, free online resources at your disposal.
-These, if used in combination with a good textbook such as James P. Allen’s Middle Egyptian: An Introduction to the Language and Culture of Hieroglyphs (Amazon/Amazon UK) or Mark Collier and Bill Manley’s How to Read Egyptian Hieroglyphs (Amazon/Amazon UK), will help you get to grips with this complex but fascinating ancient language and deepen your knowledge of Egyptian history and art.
+Using these in combination with a good textbook – such as James P. Allen’s Middle Egyptian: An Introduction to the Language and Culture of Hieroglyphs or Mark Collier and Bill Manley’s How to Read Egyptian Hieroglyphs – will help you get to grips with this complex but fascinating ancient language and deepen your knowledge of Egyptian history and art.

 Here are ten fantastic free online resources for learning the Egyptian hieroglyphic script: